Evidence-based creative arts specialist support services

 -

-Richard was born in Canada and came to the UK in 1969.
-Having studied animal behaviour at university and trained as a teacher, Richard qualified as a solicitor and a mediator.
+Richard was born in Canada and came to the UK in 1969 and is qualified as a solicitor and a mediator.
 He worked in a Bristol firm for 25 years, heading up the family department, and as a managing partner.
 As a Children Panel solicitor Richard represented young people in public law proceedings.

 In 2010 Richard was appointed as a District Judge in Bristol undertaking cases relating to the welfare of young people, including those involving physical and sexual abuse.
-Of special interest to him were families where drugs and alcohol use was an issue.
 In 2017 Richard became the presiding judge in the Family Drugs and Alcohol Court (FDAC) in Gloucester.
 In that court he worked with a team of social work and health professionals, parents and their children to achieve and sustain abstinence with a view to keeping families together.
 Richard was appointed the judicial representative on the President’s Advisory Panel for FDACs.

 Richard retired as a judge in May 2023 and is now able to devote more time to his wood engraving.